Kurozora/kurozora-app/Pods/Cosmos/README.md

 ## Using Cosmos in a scroll/table view

 [Here](https://github.com/evgenyneu/Cosmos/wiki/Using-Cosmos-in-a-scroll-view) is how to use Cosmos in a scroll view or a table view.

+## Using Cosmos with SwiftUI

+[Here](https://github.com/evgenyneu/Cosmos/wiki/Using-Cosmos-with-SwiftUI) is how to show a Cosmos view with SwiftUI.

 ## Using Cosmos in a modal screen